Vergil0327/leetcode-history/What Happens When... and How/Designing-data-intensive-applications/Chapter-3.md

 - *Deleting records*

     If you want to delete a key and its associated value, you have to append a special deletion record to the data file (sometimes called a *tombstone*).
-When alog segments are merged, the tombstone tells the merging process to discard any previous values for the deleted key.
+When log segments are merged, the tombstone tells the merging process to discard any previous values for the deleted key.

 - *Crash recovery*